 Beyond seniors, persons with disabilities often face daily obstacles that can become insurmountable because of difficulties in easily locating or accessing appropriate housing and services.
-Individuals with physical or sensory disabilities often face challenges when it comes to locating suitable housing units that are accessible to their specific needs.
+The difficulties that come with living with a physical or sensory disability may include locating an accessible housing unit.
 Both seniors and residents with disabilities could benefit from the provision of housing that meets visitability standards.

 The City should peruse AARP Livable & Age-Friendly Communities designation.
-This may be done with funding from the Dayton Metropolitan Housing Authority (DMH)-Dayton Fund at The Dayton Foundation and the Miami Valley Regional Planning Commission (MVRPC) Institute for Livable & Equitable Communities (available for MVRPC member organizations including the City of Franklin).
+This may be done with funding from the DMH-Dayton Fund at The Dayton Foundation and the MVRPC Institute for Livable & Equitable Communities (available for MVRPC member organizations including the City of Franklin).